CaioLemec/CaioLemec/readme.md

 <div align="center">
 <h2 align="center">Hello there, community! 👋</h2>
-My name is Caio Lemec and i'm a passionate self-taught front-end developer.
-I'm from Brazil, living in Rio de Janeiro and currently looking for my first experience as an developer.
-I started my career in engineering and marketing, but I found in programming the passion I was looking for to move forward.
+My name is Caio Lemec and I am a passionate self-taught front-end developer.
+I'm from Brazil, living in Rio de Janeiro and currently work as an intern in software developer.
+I started my career in engineering and marketing, but found in programming the passion I was looking for to move forward.
 </div>

 <div align="center">